DEFRA/license-and-permitting-dynamics/README.md

 The Visual Studio solutions reflect the Dynamics 365 Solutions:-

-- Core
+- Core - Common Customer configuration that will be common across all DEFRA CRM instances
-- Licensing and Permitting
+- Licensing and Permitting - Generic Licensing and Permitting Configuration
-- Waste Permits
+- Waste Permits - Configuration specific to Waste Permits

 ## Installation